AdobeDocs/experience-platform.en/help/observability/notifications/subscribe.md

 ![](../images/notifications/keypair-generated.png)

-In the next screen, provide a name and description for the event registration.
+In the next screen, provide a name and description for the event registration in the [!UICONTROL Event registration details] section.
 Best practice is to create a unique, easily identifiable name to help differentiate this event registration from others on the same project.

 ![](../images/notifications/registration-details.png)

-Further down on the same screen, you can optionally configure how to receive events. **[!UICONTROL Webhook]** allows you to provide a custom webhook address to receive events, whereas **[!UICONTROL Runtime action]** allows you to do the same using [Adobe I/O Runtime](https://www.adobe.io/apis/experienceplatform/runtime/docs.html).
+Further down on the same screen under the [!UICONTROL How to receive events] section, you can optionally configure how to receive events. **[!UICONTROL Webhook]** allows you to provide a custom webhook address to receive events, whereas **[!UICONTROL Runtime action]** allows you to do the same using [Adobe I/O Runtime](https://www.adobe.io/apis/experienceplatform/runtime/docs.html).

-This tutorial skips this optional configuration step.
+For this tutorial, select **[!UICONTROL Webhook]** and provide the URL of the webhook you created earlier.
 Once you are finished, select **[!UICONTROL Save configured events]** to complete the event registration.

 ![](../images/notifications/receive-events.png)

-The details page for the newly created event registration appears, where you can edit its configuration,review received events, perform debug tracing, and add new event providers.
+The details page for the newly created event registration appears, where you can edit its configuration, review received events, perform debug tracing, and add new event providers.

 ![](../images/notifications/registration-complete.png)